Learn More about Estelle

 - Oral History Access Estelle's Oral Testimony

-Estelle Laughlin was born in Warsaw, Poland, on July 9, 1929 to Michla and Samek Wakszlak.
+Estelle Wakszlak Laughlin was born in Warsaw, Poland, on July 9, 1929 to Michla and Samek Wakszlak.
 Estelle also had an older sister, Freda, who was born in January 1928.
 Michla tended to the home and children while Samek ran a jewelry shop.
 Estelle and Freda attended the local public school.

 Soviet forces liberated Czestochowa in January of 1945.
-To escape pogroms in Poland the three women moved to Bavaria in August 1945 and lived there until 1947, when they moved to the United States to join Michla’s two sisters and brother in New York City.
+To escape pogroms in Poland the three women moved to Allied-occupied Germany in August 1945 and lived there until 1947, when they moved to the United States to join Michla’s two sisters and brother in New York City.
 Estelle is a volunteer at the United States Holocaust Memorial Museum.